-- 18. Apart from Poland, there is no evidence that Eastern countries have improved their respect for human rights either in the most recent period or since Helsinki, though standards continue to byvary.
-On one hand, the absence of local dissident groups in Hungary attests in part to that regime's more sensitive consideration of citizens' rights; Evangelist Billy Graham was recently permitted to visit and to preach in Hungary.
+- 18. Apart from Poland, there is no evidence that Eastern countries have improved their respect for human rights either in the most recent period or since Helsinki, though standards continue to vary.
+On one hand, the absence of local dissident groups in Hungary attests in part to that régime's more sensitive consideration of citizens' rights.
 On the other, the repression of human rights activists in the USSR and Czechoslovakia, especially those calling for implementation of the Final Act, can be regarded as a general deterioration.
 While the new Soviet constitution gives somewhat better treatment than its predecessor to a description of human rights, it also makes it clearer that the exercise of political/civil rights "must not harm the interests of society and the state".
 One notable event during the last months was the resolution of the World Psychiatry Congress condemning Soviet use of psychiatry in the suppression of dissidents. - 19.
-Eastern countries continue to claim that Western Countries have no right to concern themselves with the question of human rights in Eastern countries, and they charge Western governments, media and concerned individuals and groups with "interfering" in their internal affairs.
+Eastern countries continue to claim that Western countries have no right to concern themselves with the question of human rights in Eastern countries, and they charge Western governments, media and concerned individuals and groups with "interfering" in their internal affairs.
 In a recent speech, KGB Chief Andropov pointedly referred to dissidents as "agents" of "capitalist" countries.
-At the same time, Eastern countries have built up their own list of allegations on Western non-Hobservance of human rights, especially the "fundamental" social/meconomic rights supposedly guaranteed by "socialist humanitarianism" in the East.
+At the same time, Eastern countries have built up their own list of allegations on Western non-observance of human rights, especially the "fundamental" social/economic rights supposedly guaranteed by "socialist humanitarianism" in the East.